JaniduChathumina/Projects/README.md

-# Projects - This Repository contains all the projects that I have completed up to now
+# This Repository contains all the projects that I have completed up to now